-In this unit, the students will have a chance to practice some of the skills that they have been introduced to in this book by answering some exam styles questions.
-This will enable them to assess the strengths and weaknesses of their answers by looking at sample responses and comments from teachers, before they move on to the next stage of the course.
+In this unit, students will have a chance to practice some of the skills that they have been introduced.
+This will enable them to assess their own strengths and weaknesses by looking at sample answers and comments from markers, before they move on to the next stage of the course.